 What is your favorite media to consume and what makes it your favorite?

-What’s the best (non-human) resource in McFarlin?
+What’s the best (non-human) resource at McFarlin?

 Tell me the most bizarre thing you have seen while walking through the book stacks.